Free shipping on orders over 50€ up to 500g

 Inclusion

-It is an impurity contained in a gemstone, such as trapped air bubbles, a crystal, another gemstone, plants and even insects.
-This term is also used when adding dried flowers, resin elements, micro-beads or flakes to resin.
+An impurity contained in a gemstone, such as trapped air bubbles, crystal, another gemstone, plants and even insects.
+The term is also used when adding dried flowers, resin elements, microbeads or flakes to resin.

-As its name suggests, it is a jewel primer that fits between two components of a jewel, between two pieces of a chain, between two cords or between two macrame threads.
+As the name suggests, this is a jewelry primer that is inserted between two components of a piece of jewelry, between two pieces of chain, between two cords or between two macramé wires.

 J